divijghose/firedrake/Firedrake-meeting-2021-06-30.md

 # Agenda

-Present: MG, JW, KS, JB, DH, SV, RNH, PK, NB, CW
+Present: MG, JW (minutes), KS, JB, DH, SV, RNH, PK, NB, CW, CC

-Apologies:
+Apologies: LM

 ## Build Hardware Update

 Most of Firedrake now over, plus Gusto.
 Not Docker, yet.

 ## Firedrake training

-DH, JW (minutes), JB, KS will give a ARCHER2 Firedrake training.
+DH, JW, JB, KS have been planning an ARCHER2 Firedrake training in August.
 JW fixed bugs in notebooks.

 ## Firedrake 2021

 Intention to hold online in week of 13th Sept.
 Could use a similar format to FEniCS: short zoom talks and social stuff in 'gather town'.

+Talks will be in the afternoon, given users and developers are in Europe and US.
+Should we do posters, too?
+Would be at the same time as a social session in gather town.
+If so, how much of the workshop should be devoted to talks and how much to posters?
+Don't want to do talks only.

+JB: How about we use Retrium to get feedback on what users like/dislike about Firedrake?

+DH: How about we have a day where we go 2pm-5pm followed by poster session/drinks and a day where we go 2pm-4pm and do engagement/retrium/panel thing afterwards + gather town?
+Possibly a Firedrake hackathon on the third day.

 ## SV: Update loopy fork